biopragmatics/oquat/docs/invalids/prefix/cas.md

 ## `peco`: Plant Experimental Conditions Ontology

-Identifiers for this prefix are given incorrectly correctly in `peco`.
+Identifiers for this prefix are given incorrectly in `peco`.
+See the [GitHub repository](https://github.com/Planteome/plant-experimental-conditions-ontology).

 | external_xref      |   usages_count | usages                                                                                                   |
 |--------------------|----------------|----------------------------------------------------------------------------------------------------------|